skphy/skphy/README.md

 <h3 align="center"> Welcome 👋</h3>

 <h4 align="center">

-- I'm Sonu, a learner in materials science and physics.

 - 👋 Hi, I’m a computational physicist and a materials chemist.

 - 👀 I’m interested in molecules and materials.